 MSST 801 Museum Curatorship: Collections Management 3 A course on curatorial and registrarial theory and practices that focuses on the administration, identification, handling, physical care, recording and study of museum collections.
 Combines classroom instruction, demonstrations and field trips with "hands on" projects in the University Gallery and other area museums.
-RESTRICTIONS: Open to graduate students only MSST 802 Management of Museums 3 Treats the governance and administrative operations of museums, highlighting planning, legal and organizational structure, trustees and directors, personnel management, finance, development, marketing, merchandising, maintenance and security, libraries and archives, publishing, computer applications, public programming, and professional standards and ethics.
-Lectures, discussions, case studies, guest presentations and practicums.
-RESTRICTIONS: Open to graduate students only MSST 804 Museum Internship 3 Internship practice in administration, collections management, exhibition and interpretation at museums and related institutions.
+RESTRICTIONS: Open to graduate students only.
+MSST 802 Leadership and Management of Museums 3 Treats governance and administrative operations of museums, highlighting planning, legal and organizational structure, trustees and directors, personnel management, finance, development, marketing, merchandising, maintenance and security, libraries and archives, publishing, computer applications, public programming, and professional standards and ethics.
+RESTRICTIONS: Open to graduate students only.
+Includes field trips and team task force projects.
+MSST 804 Museum Internship 3 Internship practice in administration, collections management, exhibition and interpretation at museums and related institutions.
 Students spend ten full weeks, or the equivalent, at the University Gallery, Winterthur Museum, Hagley Museum, Longwood Gardens or other acceptable institution.
-May be cross-listed with HIST 804.
+May be cross-listed with HIST804.
 RESTRICTIONS: Open to graduate students only.
 Requires at least one semester course in Museum Studies and permission of instructor.
-MSST 805 Historical Properties 3 Administration and interpretation of historical properties, including historic site surveys, preservation research, building restoration, conservation techniques, and the establishment and attainment of interpretive objectives.
+MSST 805 Historical Properties 3 Administration and interpretation of historical properties, including historic site surveys, preservation research, building restoration, conservation techniques and the establishment and attainment of interpretive objectives.
 Field trips to area historic sites.
 Combines classroom instruction and work projects at area historic sites.
-RESTRICTIONS: Open to graduate students only MSST 806 Museum Curatorship: Exhibition of Artifacts 3 Treats the process of museum exhibition of artifacts including research, planning, exhibit philosophy and techniques, and promotion.
-Combines lectures and the practical experience of planning and mounting an exhibition at the Hagley Museum.
-Emphasis on permanent exhibitions at medium- and large-size museums.
-RESTRICTIONS: Open to graduate students only Requires permission of instructor Offered in alternate years MSST 807 Museum Curatorship: Temporary and Economical Exhibits 3 Focuses on the planning, designing and fabrication of economical museum exhibits for changing exhibition rooms and alternative spaces.
-Emphasizes time-, money- and labor-saving techniques.
+RESTRICTIONS: Open to graduate students only MSST 807 Museum Curatorship: Temporary and Economical Exhibits 3 Focuses on the planning, designing and fabrication of economical museum exhibits for changing exhibition rooms and alternative spaces.
+Emphasizes time, money- and labor-saving techniques.
 Students design and produce a temporary exhibit in the University Gallery or in a local museum.
 RESTRICTIONS: Open to graduate students only MSST 808 Museum Education and Interpretation 3 The theory, strategies, practices, evaluation and administration of learning in a museum environment with emphasis on interpretation of collections through a variety of instructional means.
 Lectures, discussions, field trips, program planning, curriculum development, proposal writing, audience studies, practice teaching and special project work with area museums.
+RESTRICTIONS: Open to graduate students only MSST 810 Environmental Institution Management 6 Seminar sessions at Delaware Nature Society headquarters with staff and guest lecturers, including attorneys, investment counselors and museum administrators.
+Experiences at area environmental institutions.
+Covers goal definition, longrange planning, building/grounds management, programming, fund raising, financial management, personnel policies, volunteers, publicity and publications, legal considerations and conservation/preservation roles.
 RESTRICTIONS: Open to graduate students only.
-MSST 810 Environmental Institution Management 6 Seminar sessions at Delaware Nature Society headquarters with staff and guest lecturers, including attorneys, investment counselors and museum administrators Experiences at area environmental institutions.
-Covers goal definition, long-range planning, building/grounds management, programming, fund raising, financial management, personnel policies, volunteers, publicity and publications, legal considerations and conservation/preservation roles.
+Permission of instructor required.
 Music Education MUED 279 Practicum in Music Education 3 Observation of differing elementary and secondary school music program structures; studies and observations of children's growth and development patterns in terms of music learning; and experience in music instructional methods.
 RESTRICTIONS: Requires permission of instructor.
 MUED 336 Choral Conducting 2 Specific problems in conducting choral literature.
 Comparative analysis of works to be conducted.
-PREREQ: MUSC 335.

-RESTRICTIONS: For vocal music education majors.
+PREREO: MUSC335 RESTRICTIONS: For vocal music education majors.
 MUED 337 Instrumental Conducting 2 Specific problems in conducting instrumental literature.
 Practical application of conducting techniques through supervised conducting of instrumental ensembles.
-PREREQ: MUSC 335.
-RESTRICTIONS: For instrumental music education majors MUED 366 Independent Study 1-3 MUED 379 Music in the Elementary and Junior High (or Middle) School 3 Introduction to music materials and approaches through clinical experiences.
-PREREQ: MUED 279 RESTRICTIONS: For music majors.
+PREREQ: MUSC335.
+RESTRICTIONS: For instrumental music education majors.
+MUED 366 Independent Study 1-3 MUED 379 Music in the Elementary and Junior High (or Middle) School 3 Introduction to music materials and approaches through clinical experiences.
+PREREQ: MUED279.
+RESTRICTIONS: For music majors.